samaykandlur/Data-Structures-1/Concept/Queue_Array.md

-# Queues
+# Queues - Array Implementation
 {for krrish}
 Ok so basically in queues you need to remember these 6 functions.
 Exam pov- you can literally paste it onto your paper, they'll give marks.
 Plus its v easy

 Remember the following functions and what they do.
-Its very essential for you to write these down for every Queue related question.
+Its very essential for you to write these down for every queue-related question.

 1. `IsEmpty` : to check if the queue is empty or not
 2. `IsFull` : to check if it's full or not